CT Scan services are coming to the Bulkley Valley District Hospital (BVDH) in Smithers.

-CT scans are special X-ray tests that produce cross-sectional images of the body using X-rays and a computer.
-There is an estimated 3,000 CT procedures a year that are done for patients from the catchment area, which includes Burns Lake to Hazelton.
+CT Scans are special X-ray tests that produce cross-sectional images of the body using X-rays and a computer.
+There is an estimated 3,000 CT procedures a year that are done elsewhere from the catchment area which includes Burns Lake to Hazelton.
 Most patients are sent to Terrace and Prince George.

-Other sponsors include the Smithers Celebrity Golf Tournament, Seabridge Gold, Bulkley Valley Kinsmen and other individuals and businesses.
+Other sponsors include the Smithers Celebrity Golf Tournament, Seabridge Gold, BV Kinsmen and other individuals and businesses.

-The remainder of the funds will come through the regional hospital district and Ministry of Health capital funding.
+The remainder of the funds will come through regional hospital district funding and Ministry of Health capital funding.

-“We’ve just implemented the digital mammography unit and we just replaced our ultrasound unit, which was about a $250,000 investment.
-The radiology room has also been approved for replacement in the near future, which is about a $900,000 project,” he said.
+“We’ve just implemented the digital mammography unit and we just replaced our ultrasound unit which was about a $250,000 investment.
+The radiology room has also been approved for replacement in the near future, which is about $900,000 project,” he said.